Algebraic magnetism invariants of a double scalar action on the projective plane: Introduction

 \section{Introduction}

-Algebraic Magnetism is a formalism providing invariants associated with an arbitrary action of a diagonalizable group (or monoid) scheme on a scheme \cite{Ma} (cf. also \cite{Ma25,Ma25'} for short introductions).
+Algebraic Magnetism \cite{Ma} is a formalism providing invariants associated with an arbitrary action of a diagonalizable group (or monoid) scheme on a scheme.
 In the case of the adjoint action of a maximal split torus on a reductive group, Algebraic Magnetism recovers the root system and some associated fundamental objects (cf. \cite{Ma25,Ma25',Ma}).
 In the case of the action of a diagonalizable monoid scheme on itself by multiplication, Algebraic Magnetism detects sharpness and generators of the monoid modulo the face of invertible elements \cite{Ma25b}.

-In general, Algebraic Magnetism relies heavily on commutative monoids and diagonalizable monoid schemes.
-Indeed, if $D(Z)_S$ is a diagonalizable group scheme (attached to an arbitrary base scheme $S$ and an abelian group $Z$, cf. \cite{Gr63}) acting via an action $a$ on a scheme $X$ separated over $S$, then the theory provides a decomposition $m(a) = \sqcup _{N \in \mho (a)} m^N (a)$ where $m(a)$ is the lattice of submonoids of $Z$ and $\mho (a)\subset m(a)$ is called the set of pure magnets ($N $ is the minimal element in $m^N (a)$, for inclusions of submonoids).
-To each submonoid $N $ of $Z$ (called a magnet), the theory provides a scheme $X^N $ together with an embedding (a monomorphism) into $X$.
-The scheme $X^N$ depends only on the class of $N$ in the above decomposition.
-In general $X^N$ is defined as the contravariant functor sending a scheme $T $ over $S$ to the set of equivariant morphisms $\Hom^{D(Z)_T }_{T} (A(N)_T , X_T )$ where $A(N)_T $ is the diagonalizable monoid scheme defined as $\Spec (\bbZ [N]) \times _{\bbZ } T $.
-The pure magnets together with the associated attractors provide a canonical stratification of $X$.

 In this work, we compute the magnetic invariants of the action of a rank-two split torus on the projective plane.
-This is the first example of a complete magnetic description of a rank-two action on a non-affine scheme.
-One conclusion is that, in this case as well, Algebraic Magnetism identifies fundamental invariants and positions monoids as lenses for understanding the structures of diagonalizable actions.
+This provides a complete magnetic description of a rank-two action on a non-affine scheme.
+One conclusion is that, in this case as well, Algebraic Magnetism provides canonical invariants and encodes classical results such as Bialynicki-Birula decompositions.
 At the end of this note, we introduce the notion of lambdafiable magnets and explain their relation to attractors associated with cocharacters $\lambda$.